Spencer Dunkley

-Earl Spencer Dunkley (born 5 September 1969) is a British retired basketball player.
+Earl Spencer Dunkley (born 5 September 1969) is a British former basketball player.

 Biography

 Earl Spencer Dunkley was born in Wolverhampton on 5 September 1969.
 He attended Parkfield High School in Wolverhampton before moving to the U.S. and settling in Newark, Delaware, where he studied at Newark High School and the University of Delaware, playing on the latter's basketball team.

 Dunkley was selected by the Indiana Pacers of the NBA during the 1993 draft, becoming the first British basketballer to play in the NBA.
 As a journeyman who played as a centre, he went on to play for teams in Belgium, England, France, Israel, Italy, Russia, Spain, Switzerland, and the U.S. before his retirement in 2004.
 He then returned to Delaware, where he coached the Appoquinimink High School basketball team from 2009 to 2012.